 Harvesting season runs from August through September.
 I got a mild variety - they are New Mexico 6-4 types to be more specific - and they are DELICIOUS.
 They were delivered already roasted, frozen.
 All I had to do was thaw them out and I'm ready to get cooking!

-Let’s talk about how we make this pork chili, shall we?
-Super easy!
+Let's talk about how to make pork chili, shall we?

-How to Make This Pork Chili Recipe – The Method
+How to Make Pork Chili - The Recipe Method

-First, heat olive oil in a large pot and add your cubed pork shoulder, onion and jalapeno peppers.
-Cook them down about 10 minutes, or until the pork is cooked through.
+Brown the Pork and Vegetables.
+First, heat olive oil in a large pot and add the pork shoulder, onion and jalapeno peppers.
+Cook them on high heat for 5-6 minutes to brown the pork and soften the vegetables.

-Add the garlic and cook another minute, stirring.
+Garlic and Seasonings.
+Add the garlic and seasonings and cook another minute, stirring.
 You can smell when the garlic is ready.
 So good!

+Garnish and Serve.
 I garnish mine with crumbly white queso fresco or homemade queso blanco, as well as fresh chopped cilantro and spicy chili flakes.
-Try with lime wedges, sour cream.
+Try with lime wedges, sour cream, red onions.
+Don't forget the hot sauce!

 Adjusting the Heat Factor